FAIRmedia-AT/FM-V2T/README.md

   - English descriptions generated using [VideoLLama2](https://github.com/DAMO-NLP-SG/Video-LLaMA) with a 200-word prompt:
     <!-- PromptID = 18 -->
     ```
-    Describe this video in detail, focus on what is visible.
-Limit the description to 200 words.
+    Describe this video, exactly and only focus on what is visible, without imagining any details that are not visible!
+Answer what can be seen, where the video was shot, what persons, animals or buildings etc. can be seen.
+What is happening in the video?
+When was the video filmed at day or night for example ...
+Is there something unique to this video?
+Limit the description to 200 words!
     ```
   - German translations produced using the [No Language Left Behind (NLLB)](https://ai.meta.com/research/no-language-left-behind/) model and manually refined.
 - **Summary Descriptions**: